 My grandmother was known for big, unending meals, serving simple food.
 Fried chicken, biscuits, mashed potatoes, pies, cakes.
 She used a lot of butter, cream, lard, etc. Good old fashioned farm supper.
 And, life on a farm fact: the midday meal is called dinner.
 At the day’s end, you have supper.
 I learned that from my mother very early on.

 The way my mom tells it, the cooking gene skipped a generation between my her mother and me.
-But honestly, as I worked on this project, it became clear that my Mom was – and is – is a very good cook.
+But honestly, my Mom is a very good cook.
 She had seven children (my brother Mark died at two) and then years later, right after I was born, my dad was diagnosed with multiple sclerosis.
 So not only did she have to take care of my wheelchair-bound dad rather suddenly, my mom had to cook for six kids every day.
 She didn’t really enjoy cooking, I mean, a lot of parents can relate – it can be so different when you have to do it every day, several times per day.
 But that said, she always made really satisfying meals.
 We ate together as a family every night and there was pretty much always a protein, a starch and a vegetable on your plate.
 And a side salad, usually with iceberg lettuce, tomatoes, cucumbers and the old faithful, Good Seasons Italian dressing – I can still see the glass carafe that you shook it up in.
 And, Corelle plates and bowls, so practical.
 Unbreakable!

 I have a couple of old favorite dishes from my mom that I still think of her when I eat them.
 Like cream cheese and olive sandwiches on soft white bread and radishes dipped in salt.
 Fried potatoes, chipped beef gravy.
 When I have those foods, I am literally sitting at the kitchen table of my childhood home in Kingsville.